donamj/Interview-Prep/Notes by topic/Points To Note.md

 ## Topological Sort
-All pairs of consecutive vertices in the sorted order are connected by edges; then these edges form a directed Hamiltonian path [refer to Problems Section] in the DAG.
+All pairs of consecutive vertices in the sorted order are connected by edges; then these edges form a directed Hamiltonian path in the DAG.
 If a Hamiltonian path exists, the topological sort order is unique.
 If a topological sort does not form a Hamiltonian path, DAG can have two or more topological orderings.